John Roberts (martyr): Foundation of St. Gregory's monastery, Douai

-Return to England and martyrdom
+Return to Britain and martyrdom

-Roberts returned to England in October 1607 and in December he was again arrested and placed in the Gatehouse at Westminster, from which he escaped after some months.
-After his escape, he lived for about a year in London, but in May 1609 was taken to Newgate Prison.
+Roberts returned to Britain in October 1607, and in December, he was arrested again and placed in the Gatehouse at Westminster, from which he escaped after some months.
+After his escape, he lived in London for about a year, but in May 1609 was taken to Newgate Prison.
 He might have been executed, but Antonie de la Broderie, the French ambassador, interceded on his behalf, and his sentence was reduced to banishment.

-Roberts again visited Spain and Douai, but returned to England, for a fifth time, within a year.
+Roberts again visited Spain and Douai but returned to Britain for a fifth time within a year.
 He was captured again on 2 December 1610; the arresting men arrived just as he was finishing saying Mass in a house, having been followed by former priest turned spy John Cecil, who had compiled a dossier on Roberts for James I. He was taken to Newgate in his vestments.
-On 5 December he was tried and found guilty under the Act forbidding priests to minister in England, and on 10 December was hanged, drawn, and quartered, at the age of thirty-three, along with Thomas Somers, at Tyburn, London.
+On 5 December he was tried and found guilty under the Act forbidding priests to minister, and on 10 December was hanged, drawn, and quartered, at the age of thirty-three, along with Thomas Somers, at Tyburn, London.

-It was usual for the prisoner to be disembowelled while still alive, but he was very popular among the poor of London because of the kindness he had shown them during the plague and the large crowd which gathered at his execution would not allow this.
+It was usual for the prisoner to be disembowelled while still alive, but he was very popular among the poor of London because of the kindness he had shown them during the plague, and the large crowd which gathered at his execution would not allow this.
 They insisted he be hanged to the death so as not to feel the pain.
-His heart was then held aloft by the executioner who proclaimed: "Behold the heart of the traitor!"
+His heart was then held aloft by the executioner, who proclaimed: "Behold the heart of the traitor!"
 But the angry crowd did not provide the standard response of "Long live the King!"; there was deathly silence.